How can we Help?

 • We take a gentle approach to teeth extractions and will ensure you’re as comfortable as possible

-Wisdom Teeth Removal
+Wisdom Teeth Surgery

-Wisdom teeth extraction is a very common procedure in Perth, and usually completely painless.
-Our leading dentist Dr. Sean Archibald will gently extract your wisdom teeth using a local anaesthetic to numb the area where the tooth will be removed.
+Wisdom teeth can sometimes cause pain and swelling when cavities, infection or gum inflammation is present.
+It might then be recommended to have them removed.
+Our qualified dentists will gently extract your wisdom teeth using a local anaesthetic to numb the area where the tooth will be removed.
 The only thing you might feel is some pressure.

-How to Prevent “Dry Socket”
+How to Prevent “Dry Socket” After Dental Extraction

 To cover the tooth extraction socket, gums will heal in just a few weeks.
 We recommend our patients to eat soft or liquid food for a few days following a tooth extraction.
 For the first 24 to 48 hours after a tooth extraction, the blood clot forming is very fragile.
 Try to avoid chewing directly onto the area to avoid discomfort.
 Avoid rinsing, spitting, drinking hot drinks or alcohol, smoking or using a straw while drinking.
 This will put pressure on the blood clot and it may displace.
 This is called a dry socket.